cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

-This way it is ensured that both ends of a connection agree on each others clients.
+This way it is ensured that both ends of a connection agree on each other's clients.

 You can find the reference implementation for the connection handshake in the [IBC module repository](https://github.com/cosmos/ibc-go/blob/main/modules/core/03-connection/keeper/handshake.go).
-In it take a look at `ConnOpenInit`:
+In it, look at `ConnOpenInit`:

 ```go
 func (k Keeper) ConnOpenInit(